rasoolsomji/blog/content/posts/the-birth-of-a-blog.md

 ```

 It turns out my chosen theme ([Call me Sam](https://themes.gohugo.io/hugo-theme-sam/) - what a narcissist!) depended on the PostCSS 'Hugo Pipe',
-which meant I needed some npm packages installed globally.
-In fact, I hadn't noticed that my local build failed like this too.
+which meant I [needed some npm packages](https://gohugo.io/hugo-pipes/postcss/) installed globally.

+Whilst I could fix my local build like this easily enough, it was less obvious where to do this with Netlify.
+Was node preinstalled?
+Can I execute multiple build commands?

 ## If you want a job done right...

 I decided to take control of the build pipeline myself.
 Who knows what future dependencies I might want.
 If I was going to have to learn some platform-specific toml configuration, I'd rather do it with something where I knew I wouldn't hit a brick wall.

 So I built the site in a [circleci](https://circleci.com/) pipeline and deployed to GitHub pages.
-I like circleci because you can use docker images for each step, unlike e.g. travis.
+I like circleci because you can use docker images for each job, unlike e.g. travis, which can save some time installing dependencies.

 After following some [instructions](https://circleci.com/blog/deploying-documentation-to-github-pages-with-continuous-integration/) the circleci job pushing to GitHub pages announced: